Shinmera/trivial-mimes/README.md

 (mimes:mime #p"~/something.png")
 ```

 Upon loading, trivial-mimes builds a mime-type database from the local `mime.types` file or a copy thereof from its own source directory.
-This database is a simple association of file extension to mime-type.
-Since this is rather primitive and error-prone, trivial-mimes will instead try to consult the `file` shell utility on unix systems.
-If that doesn't work, it falls back onto the mentioned database.
+This database is a simple association of file extension to mime-type (see `mime-lookup`).
+If the mime lookup in the database fails, it will instead try to consult the `file` shell utility on unix systems (see `mime-probe`).
+If that too doesn't work, it falls back onto a default.